-You can earn 1 extra credit point (on your total final grade) by bringing a copy of an article in your field of study that used SEM in the analysis.
+You can earn 1 extra credit point (on your total final grade) by emailing me and the TA a copy of an article in your field of study that used SEM in the analysis.
 Ideally, articles should include a correlation matrix and standard deviations of the measured variables in the model.